ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

-Based on the results of attestation, and the lists of installed, requested, and unneeded Trusted Components reported in the QueryResponse, the TAM determines, in any implementation specific manner, which Trusted Components need to be installed, updated, and/or deleted, if any.
+Based on the results of attestation, and the lists of installed, requested, and unneeded Trusted Components reported in the QueryResponse, the TAM determines, in any implementation specific manner, which Trusted Components need to be installed, updated, or deleted, if any.

-TODO: fill in more discussion here based on IETF discussion of Install vs Delete messages.
+If any Trusted Components need to be installed, updated, or deleted, the TAM sends an Update message.

 ## TEEP Agent Behavior {#agent}